jyothiraditya-n/bfcli/README.md

 - The commands `*` and `&` to print a memory listing of the values around the current pointer, and produce a complete memory dump to aid with debugging of code.

+- The command `$` compiles the program to object code and then disassembles it.
+This makes it easier to read the logic than pure brainfuck since it replaces the endless stream of pluses, minuses and arrows with opcodes and numeric values.

 - The configurable disabling of `STDIN` buffering when running Brainfuck code and alternative behaviour for ^C, either exiting the program if called at the